 - Become a Premium Member.
 Each Premium Member receives 5 tickets every month and are also entered in a premium-only raffle.

-- Early Adopter was awarded to people who logged in to the voting section prior to July 13, 2012.
+This badge was awarded to people who logged in to the voting section prior to July 13, 2012.

-- Supporter is awarded to anyone who joins our Steam Group.
+This badge is awarded to anyone who joins our Steam Group.

 Here are the modifiers applied to modified or special items, based on prices from the pricelist.
 These modifiers are cumulative, and in this order: